neursh/open-meteo-dart/README.md

 ```

 > [!NOTE]
-> The `Geocoding` and `Elevation` are the two exceptions as they only have `searchJson` method available, the upstream API doesn't implement FlatBuffers.
+> The `Geocoding` and `Elevation` are the two exceptions as they only have `requestJson` method available, the upstream API doesn't implement FlatBuffers.

 ```dart
 var result = await GeocodingApi().requestJson(name: "London");